Copy protection techniques

 incorporation into any online project and will batch process

-CopySafe is the only solution available for effective copy
+ArtistScope Site Protection System (ASPS) are the only solutions available for effective copy